 TENS

 We use a low-frequency TENS (transcutaneous neural stimulator) unit to help relax facial and jaw muscles.
 Using TENS is the first step to restoring muscles to their regular resting length before we can determine your bite’s diagnosis.
-Often, muscle spasms and tension are found in individuals living with TMJ and individuals with wear and tear on teeth and bite dysfunction.
+Often, muscle spasms and tension are found in individuals living with TMJD and individuals with wear and tear on teeth and bite dysfunction.

-Relaxed muscles make it possible to measure how your jaw moves and find the best trajectory in which your muscles are at the most optimal length and position to ensure correct function.
+Relaxed muscles make it possible to measure how your jaw moves and find the best trajectory in which your muscles are at the optimal length and position to ensure correct function.

 Low-frequency TENS can also reduce pain caused by muscle tension and spasms, helping you be more comfortable.